 We work with researchers and consultants on waste, welfare, anti-poverty and social enterprise development from the voluntary sector perspective.
 We’ve written guidance on a number of topics which benefit voluntary organisations, local authorities, waste management and social housing landlords.

 Bulky Basics (Update).
 Joint Publication: Furniture Re-use Network (FRN)/WRAP 2012

 Bulky Basics is a `how to’ manual detailing the operational requirements of a number of bulky waste management services delivered by the voluntary sector.
 With the aim of maximizing reuse potential and improving financial sustainability, the manual has helped many organisations to secure contracts, develop partnerships, implement services and minimize organisational risk.
 It is useful a guide for local authorities and waste management too.

-Bulky Waste Procurement Guidance, Commissioned by WRAP, 2010
+Bulky Waste Commissioning Guidance, Commissioned by WRAP, 2010

 Written in collaboration with Anthony Collins Solicitors, this guidance focuses on the legal requirements and practical options for commissioning waste-related services from the voluntary sector – from concessions through to formal contracts.
 Case studies demonstrated the benefits of getting social value specifications right first time in the commissioning process.

 Reducing Waste & Costs: Social Housing Properties, Commissioned by WRAP, 2012